intel/iaprof/docs/CURRENT_STATE.md

 Issues
 ========

-1. When running `scripts/test_benchdnn.sh`, we intermittently (sometimes it takes 100 runs to reproduce) miss `vm_bind` calls in the BPF program itself; that is, even if we're running `bpftrace` at the same time and see that `vm_bind` call, our profiler *doesn't* see it, and we therefore drop every EU stall (since we don't know the GPU address of the buffer object that they relate to).

-2. When running `scripts/test_benchdnn.sh`, we'll always see a few (1% or less) EU stalls that are happening at addresses that we have no notion of; for example, `0xfff0`.
+1. When running `scripts/test_benchdnn.sh`, we'll always see a few (1% or less) EU stalls that are happening at addresses that we have no notion of; for example, `0xfff0`.
    I currently have no theories as to why that could be.

-3. We will, VERY intermittently, miss the `munmap` tracepoint that allows us to copy GEN binaries in the BPF program.
-This results in the final printouts being nonsensical or having a plethora of `illegal` instructions when decoding.
-This is likely related to #1.

-4. When running `scripts/test_llama.sh`, we *always* miss several buffer objects that should have been bound into the VM, but aren't.
-We get quite a lot of EU stalls from `0x8100ff760000` to `0x8100ff770000`, but don't see a `vm_bind` for that block of size `0x10000`. bpftrace nor our profiler sees it.

-   This can be mitigated by setting the environment variable `MakeEachAllocationResident=2`, which tells the Compute Runtime library to explicitly bind all buffer objects.
-   `MakeEachAllocationResident=1` seems to crash LLAMA.

-5. With `scripts/test_llama.sh`, we often get "illegal" instructions when disassembling the GEN binaries that we collected during the run.
+2. With `scripts/test_llama.sh`, we often get "illegal" instructions when disassembling the GEN binaries that we collected during the run.

-6. We don't get CPU-side symbols for `scripts/test_llama.sh`.

-7. If you switch between benchmarks, you HAVE to manually change `INSTRUCTION_BASE_ADDRESS` in `profiler/eustall_collector.c`.
-This is in lieu of a dynamic way to detect that base address per-workload.
-This address is stored in the Compute Runtime library (NEO), obviously, as well as in the batchbuffer -- but that requires being able to properly parse the whole thing.
+3. We rely entirely on the presence of frame pointers to get stacktraces.